 If you are disabled and cannot attend the hearing or need special services, please contact the Edwards Central Appraisal District at (830) 683-4189 at least three days before the schedule hearing.
+Hearings are scheduled at specific times; it is most important to be on time or

-Hearings are scheduled at specific times; it is most important to be on time or 15 minutes early for your hearing.
+15 minutes early for your hearing.
 Failure to appear at you hearing in person, or by not mailing a sworn affidavit containing evidence to support your protest, or by authorized agent could result in the dismissal of your protest.

-Section 7.
 Length of Hearings

 Hearings before the ARB can be held from mid-May to July 20 from 9:00 am to 5:00 pm each day, notice for which shall be posted.
 Hearing dates differ between appraisal districts.
 The ARB must approve the appraisal records by July 20, consequently, the board must be fairly rigid in maintaining its schedule.
 The ARB cannot set each protest hearing at a time that is convenient for the property owner.
 The ARB may hear a large number of protests in a relatively short amount of time.
+Hearing time limits will vary between appraisal districts.
+ARB procedures

 Hearing time limits will vary between appraisal districts.
 ARB procedures must allow for a reasonable time for full presentation of the property owner's evidence, cross-examination and arguments.
 What is a reasonable amount of time depends on the circumstances of each protest and will be determined case by case.
-Usually, the ARB hearing is scheduled for 15 minutes: 5 minutes for the property owner to present relevant evidence, 5 minutes for the appraisal district, and 5 minutes to cross-examine, arguments and deliberation.
+Edwards ARB hearings are scheduled for 15 minutes: 5 minutes for the property owner to present relevant evidence, 5 minutes for the appraisal district, and 5 minutes to cross-examine, arguments and deliberation.
 Hearing time limits must be strictly enforced due to the number of protests.
-The ARB may set other time limits for the hearing based on the size and complexity of the property or properties of issue.
+The ARB may set other time limits for the hearing based on the size and complexity of the property or properties of issues district staff)

-Section 8.
-Conduct of ARB Hearings (formal hearings no informal meetings between property owners and appraisal district staff)
+Conduct of Hearings between property owners and appraisal district staff)

-[Tax Code Section 5.103(b)(2),(9), and (10)]
+Tax Code 5.103(b)(2)(9)(10)